lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

    <a href="https://pubmed.ncbi.nlm.nih.gov/9993674/" target="_blank">Vashishta</a>

-..  container:: justify

 Let us then import the system made of 9 atoms, and replicate it four times in all three directions of space, thus creating a system with 576 atoms.
 Add the following lines to *input.lammps*:

 ..  code-block:: lammps

     read_data SiO.data
     replicate 4 4 4

-..  container:: justify

 Then, let us specify the pair coefficients by indicating that the first atom type is *Si*, and the second is *O*.
 Let us also add a dump command for printing out the positions of the atoms every 5000 steps:

 ..  code-block:: lammps

     pair_coeff * * ../Potential/SiO.1990.vashishta Si O

-..  container:: justify

 Let us add some commands to *input.lammps* to help us follow the evolution of the system, such as its temperature, volume, and potential energy:

 ..  code-block:: lammps